fictitiouswizard/feather-test/README.md

-# Duck Test
+# Feather Test

-Duck Test is an event-driven testing framework for Python, inspired by the unittest module but with enhanced features for parallel execution and customizable reporting.
+Feather Test is an event-driven testing framework for Python, inspired by the unittest module but with enhanced features for parallel execution and customizable reporting.

 ## Features